Theopsguide/ops-resources/README.md

 # ops-resources
 A collection of core tools and resources for effectively running an organization's operations.
+It now includes links for mastering Scrum and other Agile workflows.

 The same list is also available in a machine-readable format at [resources.csv](resources.csv) so you can easily filter or script against it.